cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Function tag:
-: A tag used in an argument reference for the argument (straight references) or the rump (inverted references), causing the application of a function indicated by the function tag to reconstruct the data item.
+: A tag used in an argument reference for the argument (straight references) or the rump (inverted references), causing the application of a function indicated by the function tag in order to reconstruct the data item.

 Packing tables: